Doulos/debug_systemc/README.md

 - `cmake` version 3.21 or better
 - `gdb` version 9.2 or better
 - `make` or `ninja`
+- `perl` and `bash` if using any of the scripts

-There may be more requirements, but this description should be sufficient.
-You can use the tool-versions bash script under extern/bin to see what your configuration is.
+There may be more requirements we've overlooked, but this description should be sufficient.
+You can use the `tool-versions` bash script under extern/bin to see what your configuration is.

 <!--
 # vim:nospell